-If you’ve just been invited for a final round interview—congrats!
-You’ve clearly done a lot of hard work to get this far, and the hiring team believes there’s a good chance you’d be a fit for the role.
+If you’ve just been invited for a final round interview for a great job in tech or sales—congrats!
+You’ve clearly done a lot of hard work to get this far, and the hiring team believes you’d be a fit for the role.

-But not so fast—the final round means you could be up against some stiff competition, as less strong candidates will have been weeded out in earlier stages.
+The final round interview, however, means you could be up against some stiff competition.
 Solid preparation, including understanding what to expect when you go in for this round, is therefore extremely important.

 There’s no formula for final round interviews, particularly if you’re targeting startups, which may have incredibly varied hiring processes.
 On the one hand, companies may use the final round as a cultural fit interview and chance to get to know potential colleagues, whereas other hiring teams may keep the most difficult technical tasks until the last stage.